Useful Notes: With Europe But Not Of It

 The Bear and the Lion — Russia

 "I cannot forecast to you the action of Russia.
 It is a riddle wrapped in a mystery inside an enigma: but perhaps there is a key.
 That key is Russian national interests."The UK and Russia fought on the same side in the two World Wars, mostly because the Germans were on the other side.
 They also teamed up against the French in the Napoleonic Wars, too (though only after Russia had teamed up with the French and been backstabbed).
 Between times, it's not been a particularly good relationship, partly due to British support for the Ottoman Empire and the two nations' rivalry in the so-called 'Great Game' of power politics in Central Asia.
 The Crimean War is a prominent example.
 During the Cold War and more recently, following the rise of Vladimir Putin, Tu-95 (also now Tu-160 as well) bombers would regularly enter the UK Air Defence Zone to probe British defences, getting chased out by the RAF.
 The range of the Tornado F3 (the interceptor form of the Panavia Tornado) was designed to travel the long distances involved.
 The Eurofighter Typhoon is now taking on this role.
 The threat of Mnogo Nukes led to the setting up of a US radar station in Yorkshire to give warning of incoming Soviet missiles.
 While this gave the US about thirty minute's warning of nuclear attack, the UK only got about four, hence the term "four-minute warning".
-There's a bit of a diplomatic dispute going on at the moment over the murder/assassination of Alexander Litvinenko — the UK wants a Russian suspect for questioning, but the Russians refuse on grounds that their constitution prohibits extradition of their own citizens.
+Diplomatic relations have been colder than a Siberian winter for a while, particularly following the spy movie style assassination of of Alexander Litvinenko, a defector from the FSB to MI6, in 2006 note — the UK wants a Russian suspect for questioning, but the Russians refuse on grounds that their constitution prohibits extradition of their own citizens.
 They are, supposedly, willing to try said suspect locally, but claim the British haven't provided enough evidence.
-The British take this with a pinch of salt, and relations have been frosty (at best) ever since.
+The British take this with a pinch of salt, especially since the man in question has gone on to be elected to the Russian Duma, and relations have been very cold ever since, arguably even worse than US-Russia relations.
+Following the conclusion into the inquiry into Litvinenko's death in January 2016 which not only affirmed that it was an assassination but pointed the finger with some considerable certainty at Vladimir Putin being behind it, relations have apparently not deteriorated only because, according to the Russian Ambassador, they couldn't get any worse.
+The Russians, in a staggering display of hypocrisy, are complaining that the trial wasn't open enough.
 The ongoing conflict in Ukraine and ongoing sanctions against Russia over this are not helping matters.

 Ashes to Lords — Australia